 - Encouraging hands-on play

-The goal is to make practice feel natural and enjoyable.
+The goal is to make practice feel natural, enjoyable, and pressure-free.

 Building Confidence Through Practice